1217 Director, Veteran Student Center

 Experience: At least three years of successful administrative experience in higher education and/or a professional field directly relevant to military educational benefits is required.
 Two years of supervisory work experience is required.
 Experience in managing projects, coordinating programs, and working with complex data systems is required.
 Experience in assisting veterans with various issues within higher education, such as certification for educational benefits and working with the Department of Veterans Affairs and tuition assistance programs is preferred.
 Preference will be given to applicants who are veterans of the US armed forces.

 Skills: Excellent management, leadership, interpersonal, customer service, project management, organizational, and verbal and written communication skills are required.
 Management skills in the selection and supervision of employees are required.
 The ability to manage details associated with the implementation of complex policies and procedures is required; effective decision-making skills are required.
 The ability to collaborate effectively with other offices, internal and external to the University, is required.
 The ability to learn and use query tools is required.
 The ability to interpret and enforce U.S. Department of Veterans Affairs regulations and procedures is required.
 The ability to communicate with people at all levels, including officials at the Department of Veterans Affairs, University administrators, staff, veterans, and veterans’ dependents is required.
-The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.
 Knowledge of the Department of Veterans Affairs’ education programs and Family Educational Rights and Privacy Act (FERPA) is preferred.

 ESSENTIAL DUTIES AND RESPONSIBILITIES